mricheng/hell_world_github/README.md

 # hello_the_world_github
-this is my first project on GitHub
+This is my first project on GitHub for testing.